aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/calculate-or-recalculate-formulas-dynamically/_index.md

 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 **Formula calculation** engine is embedded in **Aspose.Cells**.
-It can not only re-calculate the formula imported from the designer file but also supports to calculate the results of formulas added at runtime.
+It can not only recalculate formulas imported from the designer file, but also supports calculating the results of formulas added at runtime.

 ## **Adding Formulas & Calculating Results**
-Aspose.Cells supports most of the formulas or functions that are the part of Microsoft Excel.
-Developers can use these formulas using API or Designer Spreadsheets.
-Aspose.Excel supports a huge set of Mathematical, String, Boolean, Date/Time, Statistical, Database, Lookup and Reference formulas.
+Aspose.Cells supports most of the formulas and functions that are part of Microsoft Excel.
+Developers can use these formulas using the API or Designer Spreadsheets.
+Aspose.Cells supports a huge set of Mathematical, String, Boolean, Date/Time, Statistical, Database, Lookup, and Reference formulas.

 Use the Cell class' Formula property to add a formula to a cell.
 When applying a formula to a cell, always begin the string with an equal sign (=) as you do when creating a formula in Microsoft Excel.
 Use a comma (,) to delimit function parameters.

-To calclulate the results of the formulas, call the Excel class' CalculateFormula method which processes all the formulas embedded in an Excel file.
+To calculate the results of the formulas, call the Workbook class's **CalculateFormula** method, which processes all the formulas embedded in an Excel file.
 Read the [url:list of functions supported by the CalculateFormula method](/cells/net/supported-formula-functions/).

 {{< highlight csharp >}}